 Cuba’s most popular cities

-Cuban wildlife
+Cuban nature

 Economy and currency

-In Cuba payments are made using the Cubaanse peso (CUP).
-There are banknotes in circulation for the amounts of 1, 3, 5, 10, 20, 50, 100, 200, 500 and 1000 pesos.
+In Cuba, payments are made using the Cuban peso (CUP).
+Banknotes are issued in denominations of 1, 3, 5, 10, 20, 50, 100, 200, 500 and 1000 pesos.
 There are also 1, 3 and 5-peso coins as well as 5 and 20-cent coins.
 Cubans themselves tend to pay with cash, so please make sure to carry sufficient cash money with you when travelling.
-In Cuba’s main cities there are cash machines, but you can only take out money here using a credit card.
-Please note that credit cards issued by American banks often aren’t accepted for payment.
-Havana’s city center
+ATMs can be found in Cuba’s main cities, but you can only take out money here using a credit card.
+Please note that credit cards issued by US banks are often not accepted.
+Havana city centreHavana’s city centre

 Safety